Checklist for selling a house

 Working with a good real estate agent might be helpful.
 An agent can lend their expertise and knowledge of the local market trends to find the right buyers.
 Talk with friends and family to see if they can recommend one.
 Interview several agents until you find the right one.
 If the average 5%-6% commission rate seems daunting, you can negotiate it.

-If you're working with an agent, they would ensure you complete all the necessary documents and forms at every step in the process.
+If you're working with an agent, they'll make sure you complete all the necessary documents and forms at every step in the process.
 If you're selling your house on your own, it's up to you to gather and complete the necessary documents.
 For example, you'll need a purchase and sales agreement, a signed deed, and affidavit of title proving you're the rightful owner and there are no liens on the property.
 If you're still paying a mortgage, you'll need loan payoff documentation.

-While a pre-listing home inspection is not required, it can be helpful when taking stock of your home's assets and flaws and should be on your home selling checklist.
+While a pre-listing home inspection isn't required, it can be helpful when taking stock of your home's assets and flaws and should be on your home selling checklist.
 It will reveal what repairs and upgrades you can make to maximize your home’s selling price.
-Calculate an estimated cost of those repairs, and determine what's in your budget or if you want to sell your home as-is.
+Calculate an estimated cost of those repairs, and determine what's in your budget or if you want to sell your home as is.

 First impressions count in real estate.
 Tackling smaller cosmetic flaws on your home selling checklist is simpler than larger-scale renovations and repairs, and they typically won't break the bank.
 Making small repairs such as repainting dull or stained walls, mending a broken fence, or doing basic landscaping can improve your home's curb appeal.
 Making cost-effective upgrades in the kitchen and bathroom can enhance the appeal and increase the value of your home.